 Pripyat Amusement Park

-The Pripyat Amusement Park or Park of Culture and Rest as it was oficially titled, was never used by residents of the city as it was due to open on 1st May 1986 (five days after the accident).
+The Chernobyl Amusement Park or Park of Culture and Rest as it was officially titled, was never used by residents of the city as it was due to open on 1st May 1986 (five days after the accident).

-Is the Pripyat Amusement Park Dangerous to Visit?
+Is the Pripyat Chernobyl Amusement Park Dangerous to Visit?

 Things to see in Pripyat Amusement Park